 Nuroc grinned.
 “Indeed, Dr. Dirke?
-Your shrinking formula caught the pretty Miss Knight off-guard.
+Your shrinking formula caught the pretty Miss Knight off guard.
 Imagine black light as a shrinking catalyst.
 You altered her ray enough from a distance so that when she used it, she reduced herself to six inches.”

 Phantom Lady heard it all within the bottle.
-Fascinating.
+Fascinating, she mused.
 Black light as a stimulating energy that produces a compacting of matter.
-Wouldn’t that mean my strength is greater? she mused.
+Wouldn’t that mean my strength is greater?

 She activated her ray again, only this time she projected it at Black Condor.
 He shrank and flew between the bars of the cell.
 At amazing speed he zoomed low and weaved in and out of the villains like a skilled fly.
-The Penguin fired his umbrella and nearly fried Roy Dirke, who staggered backward.
+The Penguin fired his umbrella and nearly fried Dr. Dirke, who staggered backward.
 Killer Moth rose in the air and gasped as Black Condor nailed him with a right hook.

 “He’s stronger!
 I never realized,” gasped Dr. Dirke.
 “I assumed the Amazon was merely using her natural might!”

 The Huntress whirled and said, “No pest the size of a doll will defeat me.”
-She struggled, then fell hard as Sandra’s ray struck again, and Condor slipped within his foe’s ear canal.
+She struggled, then fell hard as Sandra’s ray struck again, and Black Condor slipped within his foe’s ear canal.
 He emerged again and slammed into Sportsmaster’s belt.
 The exploding gimmicked baseballs left the villain prone next to his wife.